 The GRSEC is a non-profit, education society dedicated to the preservation of genealogy and genealogical sources in the Eau Claire area.
-Meetings are held on the second Saturday of every month from September through May in the Chippewa Valley Museum in Carson Park, Eau Claire, Wisconsin.
-Meetings begin at 10:00 AM, with informal help and coffee being shared by members at 9:30 AM until the start of the meeting.
+Meetings are held the second Saturday of the months of September through May in the Chippewa Valley Museum in Carson Park, Eau Claire, Wisconsin.
+Meetings begin at 1:00 PM.
+Doors open at noon, genealogy help is available in the Museum library from 12 to 1 p.m.
 The public is invited.

 For more information on membership please feel free to contact us through e-mail or postage address below:

 Featured Cemetery: Union Cemetery, Town of Clear Creek, Eau Claire County, WI

 Union Cemetery is on Hillview Road which divides the Towns of Clear Creek and Pleasant Valley.

 On October 28, 1896, the first cemetery organizational meeting took place.
 Union Cemetery was built on land donated by the George and Emma Jackson family in 1897.
 The first burials were Marvin Foster (unreadable dates), (William?)
 Arthur Saugen (1883-1887), Hattie Jackson (1865-1886), Abner Kneeland (1823-1883), Ann Haines (1801-1890), and MaryEtta Harriman (1872-1875).
 These individuals had been buried elsewhere and were reburied in Union Cemetery.